-10.3 Did you discuss identified direct positive and negative impacts of the CPA with stakeholders? ⊠ Yes □ No 10.4 Does the invited stakeholder covers all stakeholder groups (a to g) listed in paragraph 3.1.1. of STAKEHOLDER CONSULTATION AND ENGAGEMENT REQUIREMENTS ? □ Yes ☑ No 10.5 Did the invitation methods solicit input from women and marginalised groups?
-10.6 Were the stakeholders invited at least 30 days before the stakeholder meeting? □ Yes ⋈ No 10.7 Did a local language version of the non-technical summary with information required as per paragraph 5.1.1. of STAKEHOLDER CONSULTATION AND ENGAGEMENT REQUIREMENTS , shared with stakeholders? □ Yes ⊠ No 10.8 Was a physical meeting conducted?
-10.9 Was a gender lens applied to assessing comments? (for example, if only men provided comments on household device project, was this taken into consideration when assessing the relevance of the comment?)
-10.10 Were any serious, reasonable and proportional concerns raised and taken into account and satisfactorily addressed? ⊠ Yes □ No 10.11 Were any points that warrant 'Mitigation measures' marked as such and monitoring plan has been designed and included in the PDD? ⊠ Yes □ No 10.12 Is the mandatory Continuous Input / Grievance Expression Process Book's location clearly stated (and therefore usable)? □ Yes ⋈ No 10.13 Does PDD include a summary report of the comments received from local stakeholders?
+10.2 Did you conduct the stakeholder consultation before the CPA start date? ? ⊠ Yes □ No 10.3 Did you discuss identified direct positive and negative impacts of the CP PA ⊠ Yes with stakeholders? □ No 10.4 Does the invited stakeholder covers all stakeholder groups (a to g) liste ed in paragraph 3.1.1. of STAKEHOLDER CONSULTATION AND ENGAGEMENT ⊠ No REQUIREMENTS?
+10.5 Did the invitation methods solicit input from women and marginalised ⊠ Yes groups? □ No 10.6 Were the stakeholders invited at least 30 days before the stakeholder ⊠ Yes meeting? □ No 10.7 Did a local language version of the non-technical summary with information ation required as per paragraph 5.1.1. of STAKEHOLDER CONSULTATION AND No ⊠ No ENGAGEMENT REQUIREMENTS, shared with stakeholders?
+10.8 Was a physical meeting conducted? ⊠ Yes □ No 10.9 Was a gender lens applied to assessing comments? (for example, if on men provided comments on household device project, was this taken in to 🗆 No consideration when assessing the relevance of the comment?)
+10.10 Were any serious, reasonable and proportional concerns raised a taken into account and satisfactorily addressed? □ No 10.11 Were any points that warrant 'Mitigation measures' marked as s uch ⊠ Yes and monitoring plan has been designed and included in the PDD? □ No 10.12 Is the mandatory Continuous Input / Grievance Expression Proce ess □ Yes Book's location clearly stated (and therefore usable)? ⊠ No 10.13 Does PDD include a summary report of the comments received f from  Yes local stakeholders? □ No